No communities currently. Please check back at a later date.

-The state produces a lot of lumber and this comes from their many hemlock, Douglas fir, ponderosa and white pines, larch, cedar, and spruce trees.
-It is number one in production of lentils, apples, hops, dried peas, pears, spearmint oil, red raspberries, and sweet cherries.
-It also grows a lot of apricots, potatoes, grapes, asparagus, and peppermint.
+Washington produces a lot of lumber from its hemlock, Douglas fir, ponderosa pine, white pine, larch, cedar, and spruce trees.
+It is number one in the production of lentils, apples, hops, dried peas, pears, spearmint oil, red raspberries, and sweet cherries.
+It also grows apricots, potatoes, grapes, asparagus, and peppermint.

 The manufacturing base produces missiles, aircraft, ships, lumber, metals, machinery, chemicals, and transportation equipment.
 The commercial fishing industry provides salmon, bottom fish, and halibut to the rest of the country.

 More than 1,000 dams dot the state.
 Their purposes are varied, including power production, irrigation, water storage, and flood control.

 Interesting sites include North Cascades National Park, Mount Rainier, the Whitman Mission, Fort Vancouver National Historic Sites, the Pacific Science Center, and Seattle's Space Needle.

 Webwerxx, Inc. Copyright (c) 2006-2017.
 All rights reserved.
 No part of this electronic publication may be reproduced in any way without the express written consent of Webwerxx, Inc. Reproducing any original part of this publication without written permission from Webwerxx, Inc. is plagiarism.
 Numerous attempts were made to verify the accuracy of the information contained in this website, but some information may have changed since each article and/or report went online, and Webwerxx, Inc. is not liable for inaccurate information contained in its articles and/or reports.
 Comms Not Https